-Best Costa Rican Gambling Sites
+Costa Rican Gambling Websites

 Even though Costa Rica is home to hundreds of local betting websites, these actually aren’t the best for locals.
 First of all, these sites aren’t even supposed to accept locals.
 Secondly, these casinos mostly cater to the US market.
 This means they use deposit methods designed for the United States, offer their services primarily in English and only accept the US dollar.

 So on this page we have a list of websites that are more suited for ticos.
 These sites are all headquartered in foreign nations but they are legit nonetheless.
 I have only listed sites on this page that are registered and licensed in the UK or one of its whitelisted jurisdictions.
 It may seem odd to recommend sites from other parts of the world when there are so many right here in Costa Rica, but gaming laws rarely make sense.
 Just be glad the government doesn’t attempt to block access to online casinos like so many other countries do.